Om-git5/todolist/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).
-This Project is created using React and Tailwind CSS.
+'This Project is created using React and Tailwind CSS.
+'

 ## Getting Started